Business car leasing versus buying

-If you are looking at getting new cars for your business, you might be trying to decide between leasing or buying.
+If you’re looking at getting new vehicles for your business, it’s likely that you’re also trying to decide whether you would be better off leasing or buying.

 How does business car leasing work?